Skip to content

 Unlike the CMYK to RAL converter, which has to find a closest match because CMYK is a continuous gamut, this lookup is direct.
 Every RAL Classic code has a defined RGB reference value published as part of the standard, so the result is exact.
 The tool searches the 71 most commonly specified RAL Classic colours by code or name, shows a visual swatch, and gives you both the RGB triplet and the HEX shorthand.

 One detail that catches even experienced designers off-guard: RAL's published digital values assume a specific gloss level (typically semi-matt) and a defined viewing geometry.
 A real powder-coated part in high-gloss will read as more saturated on screen than the official RGB suggests; matt finishes read flatter.
 If your render is going to sit beside the physical product in a showroom or photo studio, sample the part with the colour picker from image and treat the RAL RGB as a starting point rather than the final value.
-For the web-ready CSS form of the same value, the RAL to HEX converter outputs the 6-digit code directly.
+For the web-ready CSS form of the same value, the RAL to HEX converter outputs the 6-digit code directly, and when the same RAL colour has to print rather than display, the RAL to CMYK converter gives the process build for the press.

 Reference grid of 12 commonly specified RAL Classic colours showing each swatch, RAL code, name, and RGB triplet for digital catalogues.RAL Classic to RGB Quick Reference12 industrial paints with their digital equivalentsRAL 1023Traffic yellow250, 194, 0RAL 2004Pure orange224, 94, 13RAL 3020Traffic red187, 30, 16RAL 5002Ultramarine0, 47, 135RAL 5005Signal blue0, 83, 156RAL 5012Light blue48, 145, 197RAL 6005Moss green12, 66, 46RAL 6029Mint green0, 113, 59RAL 7016Anthracite41, 49, 51RAL 7035Light grey203, 208, 204RAL 9005Jet black10, 10, 10RAL 9010Pure white255, 255, 255RAL is the European standard for industrial coatings, signage, and architectural finishes.